 Homechooling and Virtual Classes

 - OH WOW!
 The Roger & Gloria Jones Children's Center for Science & Technology is providing lesson plans for STEM activities on its website, as well as weekly STEM packets that are available for pick up at OH WOW!
+There's also targeted resources for families, educators and community partners.

 - Universal Class from the Public Library of Youngstown and Mahoning County features numerous courses for parents to aid in setting up curriculum in many subject areas for homeschooling children of all ages.